Velyzo/ReturnTime/README.md

    python app.py
    ```

-4. Open your browser and navigate to:
+4. Open your browser and .navigate to:
    ```
    http://localhost:8000
    ```